roycetech/applescript-core/README.md

 This mostly will be useful if you are developing an open-source project that you will need other developers to contribute to.
 You will want to add guidelines to let them know how they can contribute to your project.

-Also it is important to make sure that the licence you choose for an open-source projects is correct to avoid future conflicts.
+Also it is important to make sure that the license you choose for an open-source projects is correct to avoid future conflicts.
 And adding contribution guidelines will play a big role.

 Some of the most common guidelines include the Contributor Covenant and the Contributing guide.
-Thes docs will give you the help you need when setting rules for your project.
+These docs will give you the help you need when setting rules for your project.

 ### Include Tests